truthcoin/www.truthcoin.info/_posts/2014-11-28-limits-of-blockchain.md

 ## What Blockchains Do
-> Blockchain = Crypto-Signatures + PoW Clock = "Who owns what, when?"
+> Blockchain = CryptoSignatures + PoW Clock = "Who owns what, when?"

 ### The Blockchain Niche